mpchenette/copilot-feature-matrix/README.md

 - show the IDE version you are displaying the features for on the first tab (i.e. static feature matrix).
 This should be the latest IDE version for all.
 - Add BYOK for VS Code?
 (1.99)
 - Should I add in experiemental? https://code.visualstudio.com/updates/v1_98#_github-copilot
+- add upgrade agents
+- "GA since" in the tooltip is wrong

     "1.94.0": {